Sange05/SAP-UI5-Apps-/README.md

 Hello,

 This is my work towards SAP UI5 and Fiori applications.
-These simple applications which denote specific concepts in SAP UI5.
+These are simple applications which denote specific concepts in SAP UI5.

 Please feel free to view my projects.